 - Pour the shot into the glass.

 Now you have basic pouring skills on top of your customer service skills and we’re ready to move onto learning drink recipes.

 How to Become a Bartender – Step 4: Learning the Drink Recipes

 It’s a myth that every bartender needs to know a gazillion drinks to be proficient behind the bar.
 If you want to know how to become a bartender, at most, you’ll need to know 30 drink recipes.
 Out of those 30, about 20 of them will be standard drinks and the rest will be local or bar specific specialties and shooters.

-Here’s the list of the 20 most popular drinks a bartender needs to know:
+Here are the 20 most popular mixed drinks that a bartender needs to know:

 - Long Island Iced Tea

 - Tom Collins

 - White / black russian